Sima Yi: Early life

 Around 201, the administrative office of Henei Commandery nominated Sima Yi to serve in the government by holding local office, possibly as a clerk in charge of the records, and in 202 he was sent as a Reporting Officer (上計掾) to the capital.
 Around the same year, he married a woman named Zhang Chunhua, possibly at the instigation of his father.
 At the same time, the warlord Cao Cao, who then held the position of Minister of Works in the Han imperial court, heard of Sima Yi's talent and wanted to recruit him to serve in the administration.
 Sima Yi declined, presumably on grounds of illness, with the Book of Jin more specifically mentioning that he, seeing that the Han Empire's future was bleak, declined and lied by supposedly saying that he suffered from paralysis; staying at home, with Cao Cao's spies reporting that they saw Sima Yi lying motionless in bed.

 One day—in a story that may be apocryphal—while Sima Yi was drying his books under the sun, there was a sudden downpour, so he rushed out to grab his books and was seen by a maid.
 Sima Yi's wife, Zhang Chunhua, feared that the maid would leak out news that Sima Yi was well and get their family into trouble, so she killed the maid to silence her.

 Service under Cao Cao

-When Cao Cao became the Imperial Chancellor in 208, he sent an official to recruit Sima Yi to serve as an assistant clerk in his administration, and is said to have instructed the official to arrest Sima Yi if he dawdled.
-Sima Yi became afraid and accepted the appointment.
-(Note: While there are accounts such as this in the official historical records, they should be regarded with extreme skepticism.
-Sima Yi's eldest child Sima Shi was also born in 208, and it is possible that this, or other personal issues or feelings on the matter, was a reason for hesitation on Sima Yi's part.)
-Although he was initially assigned to be an attendant to the crown prince, (Note: This "crown prince" was not Cao Cao's son Cao Pi but an unnamed son of Emperor Xian, the figurehead Han emperor under Cao Cao's control.
-Said son died young, and little is recorded in history about him （太子早卒，...） Houhanshu, vol.09) he was later reassigned to other positions, including Gentleman of the Yellow Gate (黃門侍郎), Consultant (議郎), Officer in the East Bureau of the Imperial Chancellor's Office (丞相東曹屬), and Registrar in the Imperial Chancellor's Office (丞相主簿).
+When Cao Cao died in Luoyang in March 220, there was apprehension in the imperial court.
+Sima Yi supervised the funerary arrangements to ensure everything would be carried out in an orderly fashion, and accompanied the funeral cortège to Ye, earning the respect of officials within and outside the central government.
+(Note: Sima Yi's biography in Jin Shu and Jia Kui's biography in Sanguozhi both recorded that they were in charge of Cao Cao's funeral, without mentioning the other party.)